- Industrial Networks

 Section 3: Decision-making

-- Receiving the reports of, mandating and electing National Secretary, National Treasurer, Direct Action Collective, etc.;
+- Receiving the reports of, mandating and electing Federal Secretary, Federal Treasurer, Direct Action Collective, etc.

-National Conference decisions can only be changed by another National Conference All proposals for National Conference must be sent to the Internal Bulletin three months in advance (the 3rd Internal Bulletin before conference); all amendments must be sent to the Internal Bulletin two months in advance.
+Federal Conference decisions can only be changed by another Federal Conference.
+All proposals for Federal Conference must be sent to the Internal Bulletin three months in advance (the third IB before conference); all amendments must be sent to the Internal Bulletin two months in advance.
 It is the responsibility of Locals or Networks making proposals to circulate all relevant papers, documents, etc. two months in advance via the Internal Bulletin.
 It is the responsibility of Locals to fully discuss the issues and to properly mandate their delegates.
-It is the responsibility of the National Secretary to facilitate this process by highlighting issues which need resolution in their report to all national meetings, and to publicise the deadline for Conference proposals.
+It is the responsibility of the Federal Secretary to facilitate this process by highlighting issues which need resolution in their report to all federal meetings, and to publicise the deadline for Conference proposals.